C. V. Karthikeyan

-Hon'ble Thiru.
-Justice C. V. Karthikeyan is a sitting Judge of the Madras High Court.
-He is one of the Members of the Board of Governors of the Tamil Nadu State Judicial Academy.
+Honorable Thiru.
+C. V. Karthikeyan is a sitting judge of the Madras High Court in India.
+He is one of the members of the Board of Governors of the Tamil Nadu State Judicial Academy.

 Justice C. V. Karthikeyan was appointed Additional Judge, High Court of Madras on 6 October 2016.

-Early life

-Justice C. V. Karthikeyan was born on 14 December 1964.
-His parents are Sri.
-C. V. Simharaja Sastri and Smt.
-Saraswathi S Sastri.
-Justice Karthikeyan's initial schooling was at St. Joseph's Presentation Convent, Rayapuram, Chennai.
-Later, Justice Karthikeyan had completed High School from St. Mary's Higher Secondary School, Armenian Street, Chennai and Higher Secondary from Hindu Senior Secondary School, Triplicane, Chennai.

-Graduation

-Justice Karthikeyan had completed his B.Sc.
-Decree and completed his Law Graduation.
-After completing his Law Decree, Justice Karthikeyan had enrolled himself in the Bar Council of Tamil Nadu and Puducherry.

 As judge of High Court

 Justice Karthikeyan was appointed Additional Judge, High Court of Madras on 16 November 2016.
-He is one of the Members of the Board of Governors of the TNSJA (Tamil Nadu State Judicial Academy).
+He is one of the members of the Board of Governors of the TNSJA (Tamil Nadu State Judicial Academy).

 Important cases

-Some important cases are reported in journals like All India Reporter.
+Some important cases that he adjudicated upon are reported in journals like All India Reporter.

 AIADMK Case

 Justice Karthikeyan had passed orders to submit the accounts of the political party AIADMK.

 Patanjali's Case

 Justice C.V.
 Karthikeyan held there was no due cause for Patanjali Ayurved Ltd. and Divya Yog Trust to name their tablets as Coronil.
 When the case was ordered by Justice C. V. Karthikeyan, the same was appealed by the affected party.